 (*All the statistics are results of Qentelli’s POCs, learnings from our Automation Projects and general observations from our practices and their results)

-Are you evaluating your IA service provider against right criteria?
+Are you evaluating your Intelligent Automation service provider against right criteria?

 SPVM (Sourcing, Procurement, and Vendor Management) leaders’ responsibilities start with ensuring the quality and speed are not compromised with any new addition to the IT set-up.
 So, these are the elements you must not miss while shortlisting your IA vendors.